7 Places in Poznan Poland You Must See | Explore Cheaply With Poznań City Card

 Every day at noon locals and tourists come together in front of the Poznan Town Hall to watch the famous billy goat show.
 Two mechanical goats come out of the clock tower and bump heads twelve times.

 Inside, the Town Hall has a museum with some interesting local treasures.
-In addition to the magnificent indoor architecture, exhibits showcase the history of Poznan dating back from the 10th century.
+In addition to the magnificent indoor architecture, exhibits showcase the history of Poznan dating back to the 10th century.

 4. Egyptian Exhibit at the Poznan Archaeological Museum